-- Confidentiality: Only authorized employees are allowed to access confidential information. - Integrity: Ensure the accuracy and comprehensiveness of information protection and its methods. - Availability: Ensure that relevant equipment is available to authorized users when they need to retrieve information.
+Confidentiality: Only authorized employees are allowed to access confidential information.

+Integrity: Ensure the accuracy and comprehensiveness of information protection and its methods.

+Availability: Ensure that relevant equipment is available to authorized users when they need to retrieve information.

-Customer information and privacy is protected through the following 5 mechanisms:
+Customer information and privacy are protected through the following 5 mechanisms:

-- 1. Credential encryption is applied on external sites to ensure data security. - 2.
+- Credential encryption is applied on external sites to ensure data security. - 2.
 All employees are required to sign confidentiality agreements, and fulfill the responsibilities and obligations stipulated therein. - 3.
 Our manufacturers and their employees are required to sign confidentiality agreements, and are forbidden to disclose any confidential information they had acquired in the course of their collaboration with us. - 4.
-We periodically select our colleagues at random to assess their levels of confidentiality awareness. - 5.
+We periodically select our employees at random to assess their levels of confidentiality awareness. - 5.
 We also engage the help of external consultants for ISO 27001 audits to ensure the robustness of our information security measures.

-There were no complaints on violation of customer's privacy or loss of customer's data in 2013.
+There were no complaints regarding violation of customer privacy or loss of customer data in 2014.